 Balcony: sometimes called a verandah, a balcony is a private outdoor space attached to a stateroom.
 Most balconies face out to the water, but some large ships have interior balconies facing public areas.

-Back-to-back: (sometimes written BTB or B2B) is booking two or more sailings in a row on the same ship.
+Back-to-back: (sometimes written BTB or B2B) is the cruise term for booking two or more sailings in a row on the same ship.

 Booze cruise: a slang term for a very short cruise sailing where many passengers’ primary objective is to drink a lot of alcohol.
 Some cruisers looking for a short relaxing getaway are often shocked that they’ve inadvertently booked a rowdy booze cruise.